jaredpar/jaredpar.github.io/_drafts/deterministic-builds.md

 title: Deterministic builds
 tags: [roslyn, c#, vb]
 ---
 It seems silly to celebrate features which should have been there from the start.
 But I can't help but be excited about adding deterministic build support to the C# and VB compilers.
 The `/deterministic` flag causes the compiler to emit the **exact** same EXE / DLL, byte for byte, given the same inputs to the compiler.
 This is a seemingly minor accomplishment that enables a large number of scenarios around content based caching: build artifact, test results, etc ...

-Roslyn started self hosting deterministic builds in
+Roslyn enabled deterministic builds in February.
+Since then we've built a test content caching system based on our build output that on average provides 70% savings on the time it takes to run tests.
+That's a huge productivity boost for developers because our changes can be verified almost 15 full minutes faster now in PRs.

+Getting a bit ahead of ourselves though.
+Let's discuss what exactly the deterministic switch does to the PE output.

 ## Deterministic Compilations
 When discussion determinism compilations we need to divide up the contents of the PE into two categories: